bigcommerce/dev-docs/docs/api-docs/customers/customer-login-api.md

 To enable SSO using the Customer Login API, you will need the following:

 * A BigCommerce store
-* API client ID and client Secret with the OAuth Scope set to Customers Login
+* API client ID and client secret with the OAuth Scope set to Customers Login
 * [Node.js](https://nodejs.org/en/) installed on your machine if you plan to use JavaScript

 If you do not know your client ID and client secret, obtain the credentials by following the steps outlined in [Creating an API Account](https://support.bigcommerce.com/articles/Public/Store-API-Accounts/#creating).